 5. Prithvi Mudra

-In this mudra, the tip of ring fingers is joined with the thumb while keeping the other three fingers straight.
+In this mudra, the tip of the ring fingers is joined with the thumb while keeping the other three fingers straight.
 The hands are kept on the folded knees with the palms facing up.
 A little pressure is put on joined tips and rest of the hand is kept relaxed.

 - It helps in the improvement of digestive system functioning as well as reduces the vitamins deficiency.